Which is the best Asafoetida substitute?

 What Is Asafoetida?

-For those who do not know, Asafoetida is a dried latex extracted from some perennial herbs, Ferula.
-Moreover, Asafoetida is a member of the celery family.
-You can find a lot of Asafoetida trees in the mountains of Afghanistan or the deserts of Iran.
+Asafoetida is a dried latex extracted from some perennial herbs, Ferula.
+Asafoetida is a member of the celery family.
+You can find a lot of Asafoetida trees in the mountains of Afghanistan or the deserts of Iran, so if you spot Asaafoetida in Afghan cuisine or Iranian foods, don’t be surprised.

 And about the smell, it is often called a “stinking gum” because of its pungent smell.
 However, this disturbing smell will be replaced by a unique one after cooking.